C-Undritz/Boardgame-Bazaar/TESTING.md

 * Manual review to ensure all quoted-out code was removed.
 * Manual check to ensure that all console.log entries were removed.
 * Manual check of the spacing between code lines.
 * Code checked on [JSHint](https://jshint.com/) using direct input.
 Note that '//jshint esversion: 6' was entered at the top of the code window prior to pasting in JS code.
-This ensures that the feedback received from JSHint takes into account that the JS code uses ECMAScript 6 specific syntax.
+This ensures that the feedback received from JSHint takes into account that the JS code uses ECMAScript 6 specific syntax.  '/*globals $:false */' was also added when using JSHint to check jQuery.

 ## Python:
 The following quality checks were completed on the app.py file: